5Mixer/ar-card/README.md

 # ar-card
 Web application that allows storage and augmented reality viewing of models, particularly those made with [Blockbench](https://www.blockbench.net/).

+Disclaimer: Built specifically for a 3D modelling and card printing course I ran, with speed of delivery prioritised over long-term scalability or maintenance.
+The participants loved it! :D

 Made with
  - Tailwind CSS
  - React